 Having a restaurant in a prime location usually comes with the constant headache of managing multiple delivery drivers entering your restaurant and keeping track of every order that comes in.
-CloudKitchens sets you up for success with a dedicated team to ensure each order gets in the hands of the right delivery driver.
+CloudKitchens sets you up for success with a dedicated team to ensure each order gets into the hands of the right delivery driver.

-As soon as you mark an order as complete, our fulfillment team will come grab it, process the order, and hand it off for delivery as soon as the driver arrives.
-This can cut down your delivery time by 30%, and you never even had to step foot outside your kitchen.
+As soon as you mark an order as complete, our fulfillment team will come to grab it, process the order, and hand it off for delivery as soon as the driver arrives.
+This can cut down your delivery time by 30%, and you never even have to step foot outside your kitchen.
 And in case you missed it, faster deliveries make happier customers.

 How does a ghost kitchen help your restaurant grow?

 To put the value of a ghost kitchen into perspective, let’s say you have a franchise restaurant and due to the pandemic, you had to shut down.
-You could have potentially offered take-out prior to the pandemic, but that only goes so far when you’ve got rent to pay on a brick-and-mortar.
+You could have potentially offered take-out before the pandemic, but that only goes so far when you’ve got rent to pay on a brick-and-mortar.